-Other ACC approaches: LDM [25] relies on Dependency Structure Matrices (DSMs) to perform ACC.
+Other ACC approaches: LDM [13] relies on Dependency Structure Matrices (DSMs) to perform ACC.
 A DSM is a weighted square matrix whose both rows and columns denote classes from an object-oriented system and the number of references that B contains to A is represented in cell (A, B).
-Although DSM is important for documentation purposes and communication with stakeholders, DSM is not an architecture specification that is independent of the systemâÅŹs implementation.
-In the dynamic analysis research line, DiscoTect [29] dynamically monitors a running system to derive its software architecture.
+Although DSM is important for documentation purposes and communication with stakeholders, DSM is not an architecture specification that is independent of the systems implementation.
+In the dynamic analysis research line, DiscoTect [26] dynamically monitors a running system to derive its software architecture.
 Thus, architects can develop mappings to exploit regularities in the system implementation and architectural styles.
-Similarly, ConArch [7] is a runtime verification approach for detecting inconsistencies between the dynamic behavior of the documented architecture and the actual runtime behavior of the system.
-However, these studies share the same problem: mappings between lowlevel system observations and architectural events are not usually one-to-one and hence it is not straightforward to indicate implementation patterns that represent the target architecture.
+Similarly, ConArch [27] is a runtime verification approach for detecting inconsistencies between the dynamic behavior of the documented architecture and the actual runtime behavior of the system.
+However, these studies share the same problem: mappings between low-level system observations and architectural events are not usually one-to-one and hence it is not straightforward to indicate implementation patterns that represent the target architecture.

-6. CONCLUSION
+VI.
+CONCLUSION

-Our approach can be used for checking the conformance of systems implemented in any language.
+A characteristic of our approach is that it can be used for checking the conformance of systems implemented in any language.
 This is possible because all the algorithms are dependent only on the KDM terminology.
 Besides, as our algorithms are totally based on an ISO pattern, they have a great potential for reuse.
 This does not happen when algorithms are developed over a proprietary or language-dependent model.
-Summing up, the main advantage of our approach is that it performs all the activities over an ISO platform and language-independent meta-model, and not over proprietary one.
+Summing up, the main advantage of our approach is that it performs all the activities over an ISO platform and languageindependent meta-model, and not over proprietary one.
 KDM is implemented by the MoDisco tool, which is a good reverse engineering tool.
-So, to use our approach one needs to convert their systems into a KDM representation using MoDisco and install our plug-in.
+So, who wants to use our approach just need to convert their systems into a KDM representation using MoDisco and install our plug-in.
 We believe the use of KDM is what makes our approach attractive and unique.